ELEANOR ROOSEVELT, ADDRESS BY MRS. FRANKLIN D.

 Chicago Civil Liberties Committee, Pursuit

-, 15-17.
+of Freedom, 15-17.
 Witnesses considered the flag a worldly emblem that

 symbolized values conflicting with their religious beliefs.